-Locus of control (LOC) refers to "a person's belief in his ability to control events that occur in his life," which was first proposed by Rotter (1960).
-It is generally believed that people with an internal LOC show a positive attitude towards the use of environmentally friendly products.
+Local of control (LOC) refers to "a person's belief in his ability to control events that occur in his life," which was first proposed by Rotter (1960).
+It is generally believed that people with an internal LOC show a positive attitude towards the use of enfortmentally friendly products.
 They believe that their actions are a significant determinant of environmental well-being.
-On the other hand, those with an external LOC will show learned helplessness because they believe that their purchase will not make a significant environmental change and argued that it is the government or companies (Trivedi et al., 2015).
-Psychological surveys of the environment found that internal locus of control is one of the strongest predictors of individuals (Sebastian ang Guido, 2007).
-Yang and Weber (2019) stated that respondents perceived higher responsibility given to government and companies relative to their environmental impacts driven by Confucian values (i.e., group orientation, belief in the hierarchy) with relatively consistent internal ELOC compared to external ELOC.
+On the other hand, those with an external LOC will show learned helplessness because they believe that their purchase will not make a significant 3 myronmental change and argued that it is the government or companies (Trivedi et al., 2015).
+Psychological surveys of the environment found that internal locus of control is one of the strongest predictors of individuals (Se 12 ian ang Guido, 2007).
+Yang and Weber (2019) stated that respondents perceived higher responsibility given to government and companies relative to their environmental limpacts driven by Confucian values (13 group orientation, belief in the hierarchy) with relatively consistent internal ELOC compared to external ELOC.
 Ahn et al. (2014) discussed the implications of using embodied experiences for behavior change with an internal environment locus of control (INELOC) serving as a moderator.
 It served as the rationale for the argument that people with INELOC have greater involvement in consuming environmentally friendly products than people with external LOCs (Schwepker Jr and Cornwell, 1991).
-Overall, because it has been found that the relationship between attitudes towards the environment and LOC is clearly established in both individualism and collectivism societies, this study considers this to be an INELOC variable (Patel et al., 2020).
-According to Bashir et al. (2019), behavioral intention towards the green environment moderates the positive and significant relationship between consumer norms and green consumer behavior.
-Furthermore, internal locus of control (LOC) shows a positive attitude towards the use of environmentally friendly products, which is the main modal for influencing the purchase intention of environmentally friendly products, driven by the belief that their actions are the main determinants of environmental welfare.
+Overall, because it has been found that the relationship between attitudes towards the environment nodvards the green environment moderates the partitive and significant relationship between consumer norms and green consumer behavior.
+Furthermore, internal locus of control (LOC) shows a positive attitude towards the use of environmentally friendly products, which is the main modal for influencing the purchase intention of environmentally friendly products, which is the main modal for influencing the purchase intention of environmentally friendly products, which is the main modal for in